 The River Nile Learning Centre has offered a VCAL (Victorian Certificate of Applied Learning) Program for young women from refugee and asylum seeker backgrounds since 2008, however, sustainability and growth was an ongoing issue.
-A grant from HMSTrust facilitated key aspects of the rigorous process to successfully establish an independent school and ensure the sustainability of The River Nile Learning Centre.
+A grant from HMSTrust facilitated key aspects of the rigorous process to successfully establish an independent school - the River Nile School - and ensure the sustainability of The River Nile Learning Centre.

 River Nile Learning Centre

 Project Securing RNLC’s Financial Sustainability: Establishment of River Nile School